 These cells release growth factors that rescue photoreceptor cells from the degeneration associated with RP.
 Retinal progenitor cells also have regenerative capacity and can differentiate into rods and cones, which has the potential to reverse retinitis pigmentosa’s degenerative effects.

 How is jCell administered to patients?

 The retinal progenitor cells are implanted with a single intravitreal injection.
 This simple process has many advantages.
 First, since no surgery is required, they can be implanted in an ophthalmologist’s office.
 In addition, should more cells be needed, the procedure can be safely performed again.

 Since these are transplanted cells, do patients need to be immune suppressed?

 Because the eye is “immune-privileged,” it does not react to transplanted cells like other tissues.
-As a result, no immunosuppression is required
+As a result, no immunosuppression is required.

 When will this treatment become available?

-How do I join a clinical trial?
+How do I join future clinical trials?